formsbyair/Documentation/docs/_docs/tags/special_tags.md

 order: 1
 ---

-Available to use in integration tasks and templates.
+These special tags reference document or system properties as opposed to form data, and are available to use in integration tasks and templates.

 ### Document Tags